 - Fresh water use is minimised, and water is conserved wherever possible.

-- All waste is sorted and disposed of responsibly.
+- All waste is sorted and disposed of as responsibly as local conditions allow.

 - Expedition personnel are encouraged to use only biodegradable cleaning products.